0xPrimata/BR-Dep.-Reimbursement-Requests/README.md

 After that, we applied a Deep Neural Network (DNN) which performed worse than the RandomForestClassifier.
 It came as a surprise which since DNN are known for performing better than any other Machine Learning Model.
 Further Investigation will be done and updates will follow.

+We also used a too large file for github which is available in the following link: https://brasil.io/dataset/gastos-deputados/cota_parlamentar/